outaagunga/documentation/strategy-forex.md

 5. **Volume Confirmation**

-   * Volume exceeds the 20-period SMA for at least 2 bars within the last 3–5 bars, avoiding single-bar volume spikes, OR Average volume during the expansion-to-walk phase is greater than the prior squeeze average
+   * Volume exceeds the 20-period SMA for at least 2 bars within the last 3–5 bars, avoiding single-bar volume spikes, OR Average volume measured from the first ACTIVE bar through the current bar of the WALK phase is greater than the prior squeeze average

 **Action:**
 → Enter **LONG** in the direction of the band walk